JessicaJuliet/irish-gold-distillers/README.md

 ## Purpose

-According to [The Irish Whiskey Association](https://www.drinksireland.ie/Sectors/DI/DI.nsf/vPagesWhiskey/Industry_in_Ireland~the-irish-whiskey-industry!OpenDocument), whiskey distilleries in Ireland have grown from just four in 2010 to 32 in 2019 demonstrating the scale of Ireland's Whiskey Renaissance.
-The purpose of the Irish Gold Distillers website is to satisfy the demand for Irish whiskey products by providing the end user with a fully responsive and interactive website showcasing the whiskey distilleries across the country.
+According to [The Irish Whiskey Association](https://www.drinksireland.ie/Sectors/DI/DI.nsf/vPagesWhiskey/Industry_in_Ireland~the-irish-whiskey-industry!OpenDocument), whiskey distilleries in Ireland have grown from just four in 2010 to 32 in 2019, demonstrating the scale of Ireland's Whiskey Renaissance.
+The purpose of the Irish Gold Distillers website is to satisfy the demand for, and interest in, Irish whiskey products by providing the end user with a fully responsive and interactive website showcasing the whiskey distilleries across the country.

-Furthermore, I was inspired to create this website when I was travelling around the west coast of Ireland during the summer of 2020 and I struggled to find a site which clearly displayed all of the whiskey distilleries in the country.
-I noted this as a good opportunity to fill the gap!
+I was inspired to create this website when I was travelling around the west coast of Ireland during the summer of 2020 and I struggled to find a website which housed and clearly displayed a list of all the whiskey distilleries in Ireland and their location.
+At that moment, I noted this as a great opportunity to fill the gap.

 Please note, this website was created for the Code Institute’s Milestone Project 2 as part of their Diploma in Full Stack Software Development.
 It was developed using the knowledge gained from the HTML, CSS, User Centric Design, JavaScript and Interactive Front-end Development modules.